 - Your name, address, date of birth and social insurance number

-- Information about what you’ve borrowed (credit cards; lines of credits; mortgages and other loans) and how consistently you pay off you bills and debts
+- Information about what you’ve borrowed (credit cards, lines of credits, mortgages, and other loans) and how consistently you pay off your bills and debts

 - Information about your bank accounts and any bounced cheques you may have written